Shepherd-Projects/QL1K/README.md

 # QL1K

 QL1K is an experimental Quake Live client patch for the current 32-bit Steam build.
-It targets stable high-framerate play around the engine's 1 ms boundary (up to roughly 1,000 FPS) while keeping command history/network handling from failing at high latency.
+It targets stable high-framerate (including above 1k) while keeping command history/network handling from failing at high latency.

 The safe release deliberately does **not** attempt sub-millisecond input or